 The performance data quoted here represents past performance.
 Current performance may be lower or higher than the performance data quoted above.
 Past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate so that investor's shares, when redeemed, may be worth more or less than their original cost.
 The Fund's total annual operating expenses is 1.44% for Class A shares, 2.19% for Class C shares, and 1.19% for Class I shares.
 Please review the fund’s prospectus for more information regarding the fund’s fees and expenses.
 For performance information current to the most recent month-end, please call toll-free 877-779-7462.

 The Power Dividend Index Fund (PWDIX, PWDAX & PWDCX) tracks the W.E.
 Donoghue Power Dividend Total Return Index (PWRDXTR).
 The W.E.
-Donoghue Power Dividend Total Return Index uses a proprietary methodology to trigger allocations between an equally weighted portfolio of dividend paying stocks and money markets.
-The PWRDXTR methodology employs a systematic approach to identify the five stocks in each of the ten S&P 500 Global Industry Classification Standard (GICS) sectors with the highest dividend yields.
-The ten GICS sectors are consumer discretionary, consumer staples, energy, financials, health care, industrials, information technology, materials, telecommunication services and utilities.
+Donoghue Power Dividend Total Return Index uses a proprietary methodology to trigger allocations between an equally weighted portfolio of dividend paying stocks and short-term Treasuries.
+The PWRDXTR methodology employs a systematic approach to identify the five stocks in ten Global Industry Classification Standard (GICS) sectors with the highest dividend yields.
+The ten GICS sectors are Consumer Discretionary, Consumer Staples, Energy, Financials, Health Care, Industrials, Information Technology, Materials, Communication Services and Utilities.
 This methodology is designed to convey the potential benefits of high dividend yield, sector diversification, equal weighting and risk reduction.
-Technical indicators are utilized as an overlay for allocating between either stocks or money markets, should market conditions warrant, to attempt to mitigate losses during equity market downturns.
+Technical indicators are utilized as an overlay for allocating between either stocks or short-term Treasuries, should market conditions warrant, to attempt to mitigate losses during equity market downturns.

 The technical indicators employed are a tactical overlay based on exponential moving average crossovers utilized to determine whether the Index, and therefore the Fund, will either be in a bullish or bearish position.
 When in a bullish position the underlying equity portfolio of 50 stocks are rebalanced on a quarterly basis to bring the holdings back to an equally weighted portfolio.
 The rebalance is done at the close of trading on the third Friday of the last month of each calendar quarter.